To form an LLC, you file articles of organization (or similar document) with the state business filing office—typically, the Secretary of State.

 First up, let’s discuss the need to draft and sign an LLC operating agreement.

-All of the members of your LLC will need to sign the agreement and agree to follow the rules that it contains.
-Obviously, if you’re the only member of your LLC, you’ll be the only one who needs to sign it and follow it.
+All of the members of your LLC need to sign the agreement and agree to follow the rules that it contains.

-Plus, lenders might ask to see an operating agreement before they’ll agree to issue you a loan in your LLC’s name, so if you’re planning on taking out loans to build your business, this simple document will definitely be helpful.
+- Lenders might ask to see an operating agreement before they’ll agree to give you a loan in your LLC’s name.
+If you’re planning on taking out loans to build your business, this simple document will definitely be helpful.

 To learn more about operating agreements, read our article, Freelancer’s Guide to LLC Operating Agreements.